enpaul/tox-poetry-installer/README.md

 * Tox environments automatically inherit their settings from the main `testenv` environment.
 This means that if the `require_locked_deps = true` is specified for the `testenv` environment then all environments will also require locked dependencies.
-This can be overridden by explicitly specifying `require_locked_deps = false` on child environments where unlocked dependencies are needed.
+This can be overwritten by explicitly specifying `require_locked_deps = false` on child environments where unlocked dependencies are needed.